sandeeppanda92/aib-data/md/cosmos-faq.md

 ### When will the Cosmos Network launch?

-Please check <router-link to="/roadmap">our roadmap</router-link>.
+Please check [our roadmap](/roadmap).
 Atoms will not be tradeable until then.

 ## Atoms